 You may wish to try propagation by division or separating these plants.
 This can be quite damaging to the plant.

-Generally speaking, you are better off simply buying another plant if you want another Parlor Palm.
+Generally speaking, you are better off simply buying another plant if you want another Bella palm plant.

 Generally speaking, Parlor Palms are quite carefree.
 They do not tend to succumb to illness or pests.

 However, the Number #1 plant pests problem is small red plant spider mites.
 Look for clean plants to begin with.

 Overwatering will cause roots to rot.
 Lack of light will cause wilt.